2022-fall-comp-880/project-chandra-nikhil/PROPOSAL.md

 ## Expected Results

-# 1. Nested dictionary with date as value and  currency_name and currency_value  pairs of particulary country as keys and country exchange rate as values.
+* 1. Nested dictionary with date as value and  currency_name and currency_value  pairs of particulary country as keys and country exchange rate as values.

 Result:
 {date1:{'inr':'inr value','European':'EUR value'},date2:{'inr':'inr value', 'European':'eur value'}}

-First dictionary
+dictionary

 date: key
 value : Nested dictionary of Exchange rates of the particular country